 The Curraghs Wildlife Park, with its unique wetland setting and animals from around the world, is an exciting and inspirational place of learning for all ages.
 Nothing compares to coming face to face with real animals – with their help we can make learning an unforgettable experience.

-A hands-on encounter with some of the Park’s invertebrates and reptiles is normally included in most of our sessions.
+A hands-on encounter with some of the Park’s invertebrates and reptiles is included whenever possible in most of our sessions.

 It’s never too early to start learning about our amazing planet and the animals who share it!
 For most children, a school trip to the Park is an exciting experience that they remember for many years to come.

 For some classes, a walk round the Park looking at the animals, with time to stop for a play on our adventure playgrounds, is the best option.

 et in touch (firstname.lastname@example.org) to discuss how you’d like us to plan a session especially to suit your topic.

 Children at this stage of school benefit enormously from a trip to the Park.
 So much of what they will encounter is brand new to them, yet they are old enough to engage with what they see and ask lots of questions.
 We know from teacher feedback that the visit makes a big impact on them, providing many opportunities for meaningful follow-up learning.

 Most of the topics in our Education Programme can be adapted for this age group, or get in touch to discuss how we can tailor a session to your particular requirements.